 There is technology available that can help improve listening conditions for your child at school like a soundfield system which uses speakers fitted in the classroom.
 Classroom soundfield systems are increasingly popular and may already be fitted at your child’s school.

-For more information about soundfield systems and radio aids download our resource How radio aids can help.
+For more information about soundfield systems and radio aids download our resource How radio aids can help — A guide for families.